mlg-/bug-tracker/README.md

   - Can belong to a single developer, optionally
   - May float in space forever, doomed to an uncertain future (this is a realistic bug tracker)

+## Pro Tips

+Should is an indicator that a validation may be necessary to enforce a business requirement.
+Can is an indicator that we need a column/attribute, but maybe we don't need to enforce it strictly.
+Look for language about associations between objects to decide how to design the schema.
+Start by designing a schema